 In my opinion, the right combination of elements of each of these models, and of others too numerous to mention, is what would allow companies to develop models in order to strengthen competitiveness.
 If we take for granted that it is requisite that companies generate wealth, attention must then be paid to a number of areas when going about this.
-Firstly, companies must devise projects which are attractive to professionals, when competing internationally, they must adapt to the social realities of the geographical area within which they are operating; they must boost their capacity to work online and in conjunction with the entire socio-business ecosystem.
-They must incorporate a social vision into their business strategy which leads to value creation both economically and socially, and throughout the whole process, people must be placed at the centre of a shared, inter-generational project which strives for a fairer redistribution of wealth.
+Firstly, companies must devise projects which are attractive to professionals.
+Secondly, when competing internationally, they must adapt to the social realities of the geographical area within which they operate, and they must boost their capacity to work online and in conjunction with the entire socio-business ecosystem.
+Thirdly, they must incorporate a social vision into their business strategy which leads to value creation both economically and socially, and throughout the whole process, people must be placed at the centre of a shared, intergenerational project which strives for a fairer redistribution of wealth.

 To me, the task ahead of us is a fascinating one.
 We must approach it with a strong awareness of the company’s identity, so that we create a more motivating vision of the future where social objectives, collective solidarity, diversity, and a clear commitment to the creativity of individuals would combine to enrich the business as a whole.
 Nothing will be possible, if we don’t do it with passion and a desire for transcendence.